Preport/getBackpackTFListings/README.md

     [key in 'sell' | 'buy']: {
         sku: string,        // tf2-sku-2 in string .
-        automatic: boolean, // true if the lister is automatic. isOnline:boolean,   // true if the lister is online.
+        automatic: boolean, // true if the lister is automatic.
+        isOnline: boolean,   // true if the lister is online.
         details: string,    // Comment below the listing.
         tradeUrl: string,   // If listing has tradeURL, this is an URL to send a trade offer otherwise null.
         addFriend: string,  // If listing does not have tradeURL, this is an URL to add the person otherwise null.